 The SSFA for the proposed Development Site has identified that parts of the site close to the River Liffey are within Flood Zone A and B designations.
-The area extends at a maximum up to 70m from the riverbank into the site at the southeastern corner.
-In general, however the extent of Flood Zone B is <50m from the riverbank.
+The area extends at a maximum up to 30m from the riverbank into the site.
+The entirety of area where development is proposed falls within Flood Zone C.

-In the context of the 'Planning System and Flood Risk Management Guidelines, DOEHLG, 2009' the SSFRA has determined that the majority of the area of the proposed Development Site is not at significant risk of fluvial, coastal or direct pluvial flooding and therefore falls within Flood Zone 'C'.
+In the context of the 'Planning System and Flood Risk Management Guidelines, DOEHLG, 2009' the SSFRA has determined that the majority of the area of the proposed Development Site is not at significant risk of direct fluvial, pluvial or groundwater flooding and therefore falls within Flood Zone 'C'.